Experiencing a cyber attack or security breach? Contact Incident Response Team!

 When was the last time you considered your cybersecurity budget?
 With more and more businesses transferring to an online model, many companies are transitioning to a fully cloud-reliant infrastructure system.
 As the modern economy moves from paper and pen to code-based solutions and system integrations, the need for cybersecurity continuously increases every day.
 Whether it be a SaaS business, an eCommerce storefront, or any other enterprise, a realistic and detailed examination needs to be conducted regarding your cybersecurity budget.

 The issue that many businesses may run into regarding cybersecurity investment is the sense that the monetary investment isn’t impacting the business on a day-to-day basis.
 However, with cybersecurity, no news is good news.
-By investing a healthy amount in your digital security plan, you are helping provide a multi-level strategy to your business’s overall well-being.
-Cybersecurity isn’t a one-size-fits-all solution, it often requires a customized approach for every company.
-Depending on the size, industry, and technology of a company, different processes and safeguards need to be implemented to best protect from an attack.
+By investing a healthy amount in cybersecurity measures, you are helping provide a multi-level strategy to your business’s overall well-being and protection against cyber threats.

-Continuous risk assessments are a critical component of any cybersecurity strategy.
+Continuous risk assessments are a critical component of any cybersecurity spending strategy.
 Proactive measures must continually monitor the efficacy of security controls in their environments and make the necessary adjustments to mitigate threats.
 Tools and services to budget for in this category include cyber insurance, penetration testing, bug bounty initiatives, and incident response.

 In a recent study conducted by Deloitte and the Financial Services Information Sharing and Analysis Center, their findings indicated that financial service companies such as banks and investment firms dedicate less than 1 percent of their total revenue towards cybersecurity — or between 6 and 14 percent of their IT budget.